Are you looking for a comparison article on BlogVault Vs ManageWP?

 ManageWP doesn’t have a free feature for staging or migration.
 It allows you to clone your website to a staging area or to migrate your website to a new server or host as a premium add-on only.

-On the other hand, BlogVault provides you a staging area on its server, thus reducing the extra cost for you to stage a site.
+On the other hand, BlogVault provides you with a staging area on its server, thus reducing the extra cost for you to stage a site.
 You can merge changes to the BlogVault staging and test them out before pushing them to the production site.

 The ability to view staging sites the same way that we view backups is great and helped us troubleshoot a technical issue one of our clients had.
 We can backup any previous version to a staging site and then make changes to that version.
 That allowed us to troubleshoot at different points in time.
 So, that was incredible!